top of page

 The Fallacy of ‘Fix the Team’

-Before launching any team intervention, ask:
+Before launching any team intervention, ask yourself:

 • Is this a team issue, or a system issue presenting itself as one?